 Each student is assigned a teacher advisor within the ACES program.
 ACES advisors are there to provide assistance for students with potential questions and problems that might arise during the school year.
 Parents are encouraged to utilize the ACES advisor as another contact person for effective communication between home and school.
-Within the ACES program, students will be exposed to a number of curricular topics that have been designed to provide helpful hints towards success in school within each grade level.
 Help in student scheduling is also provided within ACES sessions.